AutoTech7/Assignment-4S/README.md

 | `SLOW_MO`                  | `0`, or `400` when recording                                |
 | `BLOCK_THIRD_PARTY`        | `true`                                                      |

-## Pricing Validation

-Room pricing is captured dynamically from the rate results page.

-The test stores the selected room and displayed nightly rate, adds that room to the cart, and then verifies that the corresponding room and price are shown in the cart.

-No fixed room price or currency is hard-coded.

 ## Findings

 Observed on the live site.
 None blocks the scenario.